 I learnt that running and maintaining the game was hard work.
-Suddenly, from visiting Twitter maybe once I day I needed to be a little more plugged in.
+Suddenly, I went from visiting Twitter maybe once a day to needing to be a little more plugged in.

 I also learnt that people found it easier to talk about their writing and themselves when they could use these daily prompts.